 Cornelius Cardew's The Great Learning, Paragraph Seven

-We have performed Cornelius Cardew's The Great Learning, Paragraph Seven a number of times: in November of 2003 in the Isermann Gallery of the Caples Fine Arts Complex; in February of 2004 in the College Hall Music Room; in March of 2008 at the (late, lamented) mack b gallery in a hanger near Sarasota Airport; and most recently as a free workshop performance (with audience members encouraged to participate) in October 12 of 2012 in the lobby of Sainer Pavilion.
+New Music New College has performed Cornelius Cardew's The Great Learning, Paragraph Seven a number of times: in November of 2003 in the Isermann Gallery of the Caples Fine Arts Complex; in February of 2004 in the College Hall Music Room; in March of 2008 at the (late, lamented) mack b gallery in a hanger near Sarasota Airport; and most recently as a free workshop performance (with audience members encouraged to participate) in October of 2012 in the lobby of Sainer Pavilion.
 To see information about other New Music New College projects, click here.
 Cardew's score is below, and beneath that are notes on Cornelius Cardew by NMNC Director Stephen Miles:

 Click here to download a copy of the score that you can print.